duythai03/duythai03/README.md

 - ❓ Ask me about anything related to Web development

-- ⚡ Fun fact: I'm as shy as a mouse, yet I'm drawn to horror movies
+- ⚡ Fun fact: I like watching horror movies, especially at midnight

 <br/>